 What are Pioneer Regions?

-Pioneer is divided into four key regions, with each region connecting a variety of hub churches and churches:
+In the UK, Pioneer is divided into five key regions, with each region connecting a variety of hub churches and churches:

 - Midlands – led by Ness Wilson

 - South – led by Paul & Paula Weston